The trap: Most organizations deploying AI today are breeding faster horses. They are not building automobiles.

 Matrix Morphology framework from David Quimby & Innovation Radiation Associates.

 Click each quadrant for the shape of the bet and where real deployments actually land.
 The four AI examples most teams point to — email drafting, meeting summaries, code autocomplete, chatbots over search — are not randomly distributed.
-They cluster in Q2, the Faster Horse quadrant, because Q2 is the only quadrant that lets leaders claim a win without paying political cost.
+They cluster in Q1, the Faster Horse quadrant: incremental gains inside the existing org.
+It is the only quadrant that lets leaders claim a win without paying political cost.
 That cluster is the trap.
+Q3, the Exoskeleton, is how the trap is disguised — the same pilots repackaged in transformational language to make Q1 look like Q4.

 The faster-horse reflex is not a failure of imagination.
 It is a failure of incentive structure.
-A Q2 bet:
+A Q1 bet:

 - Fits cleanly into the current org chart